DhanrajTechforce/JavaSecurityDemo/SpringSecurityXml/README.md

 		<url-pattern>/</url-pattern>
 	</servlet-mapping>

-4 > Create one controller which returs jsp pages based on url mappings
+4 > Create one controller which returns jsp pages based on url mappings.
-	in this example HomeController is responsible for mapping urls
+	In this example HomeController is responsible for mapping urls.

 ## Run example